opensearch-project/opensearch-benchmark/docs/api/execute-test.md

 *Example 1*

 ```
-opensearch-benchmark execute_test --workload eventdata --test-mode
+opensearch-benchmark execute-test --workload eventdata --test-mode
 ```

 Provision an OpenSearch node on the local machine based on the latest source code in Github and execute the `eventdata` workload in test mode.

 *Example 2*

 ```
-opensearch-benchmark execute_test --workload http_logs --pipeline benchmark-only --target-hosts <endpoint> --workload-params "bulk_indexing_clients:1,ingest_percentage:10"
+opensearch-benchmark execute-test --workload http_logs --pipeline benchmark-only --target-hosts <endpoint> --workload-params "bulk_indexing_clients:1,ingest_percentage:10"
 ```

 Execute the `http_logs` workload against an existing OpenSearch cluster but only use one client for indexing and only ingest 10% of the total data corpus.

 *Example 3*

 ```
-opensearch-benchmark execute_test --workload nyc_taxis --pipeline benchmark-only --target-hosts <endpoint> --client-options "verify_certs:false,use_ssl:true,basic_auth_user:admin,basic_auth_password:admin"
+opensearch-benchmark execute-test --workload nyc_taxis --pipeline benchmark-only --target-hosts <endpoint> --client-options "verify_certs:false,use_ssl:true,basic_auth_user:admin,basic_auth_password:admin"
 ```

 Execute the `nyc_taxis` workload against an existing OpenSearch cluster with the security plugin enabled.

 ### All Arguments